wino6687/blogci/blogpost_ci.md

 Continuous integration is likely the most important tool for enabling the creation of maintainable code.
 With a continuous integration (CI) service, like Travis-CI, every time you push a new version of your code its unit tests gets run in a fresh vm instance with the dependencies of your choosing.

 This means that every time you make a change to your codebase you can automatically run all of your unit tests in a fresh environment to make sure no adverse affects occured.

 You can also choose to run your continuous integration over specific intervals of time to ensure changes to your dependencies haven't broken what you are using them for.
 If something does break, you can go look at which test is broken and figure out what changes have lead to this occuring.

 CI services aren't just useful for running tests, they also provide the ability to deploy code.
-For example, every time I publish a new version of my git repo a tagged commit is created, which then triggers a command to publish a new pypi version of my software.
+For example, every time a tagged commit is created in my git repo, a command is triggered to publish a new pypi version of my software.
 There are many different "hooks" you can add that get triggered when certain build conditions are met.

-# 1. Our Toolbox
+# Our Toolbox

+Now that we've discussed why testing and formatting are both critical to the process of creating reliable python code let's dig into the tools we have to implement them.

-- Testing Tools
+## 1. Testing Tools
-    - Pytest
+- ```Pytest```

+    Pytest is a very easy to use and pythonic testing library for python projects.
+It can be easily installed into a pip or conda environment, and requires very little extra code to start working.

+    Is is also very flexible and can handle most testing requirments you could need.

-    - Codecov
+- ```Codecov```

+    Codecov, which stands for "code coverage", is a framework that keeps track of the percentage of lines of your code that are executed by your unit tests.
+This helps give you an understanding of where you are testing and most importantly where your testing is lacking.
+It is easy to install and pairs well with pytest, so using it is a no brainer!

+## 2. Linting Tools
 - Linting Services
-    - black
+    - ```black```

+## 3. Continuous Integration Tools
 - Continuous Integration
     - Travis-CI
+    - Jenkins
+    - AppVeyor

 Notes to add: